5ifar/WholesaleStore_Orders_Data_ETL/README.md

 This repository serves as my documentation for the WholesaleStore: Order Data Transformation - Alteryx Project.

-It showcases my competancy to work with ALteryx Designer and demonstrates my proficiency in essential tools like **In/Out Tools (Browse, Input Data, Output Data & Text Input), Preparation Tools (Select, Filter, Formula, Sort & Unique), Join Tools (Join, Find Replace & Union) and Documentation Tools (Comment & Tool Container)**.
+It showcases my competancy to work with Alteryx Designer and demonstrates my proficiency in essential tools like **In/Out Tools (Browse, Input Data, Output Data & Text Input), Preparation Tools (Select, Filter, Formula, Sort & Unique), Join Tools (Join, Find Replace & Union) and Documentation Tools (Comment & Tool Container)**.

 The entire project has been implemented using Alteryx Designer 2024.1 (User) (with AMP Engine enabled).